edgexfoundry/edgex-docs/docs_src/getting-started/native/Ch-BuildRunOnWindows.md

 The following software is assumed to already be installed and available on the host platform.
 Follow the referenced guides if you need to install or setup this software.

-- Go Lang, version 1.17 or later as of the Kamakura release
+- Go Lang, version 1.21 as of the Napa release
     - See [Go Download and install guide for help](https://go.dev/doc/install)
     - How to check for existence and version on your machine

         ![image](GoLangCheck-Windows.png)

-- Consul, version 1.10 or later as of the Kamakura release
+- Consul, version 1.16 as of the Napa release
     - See [Open Source Consul for help](https://www.consul.io/)
     - How to check for existence and version on your machine